DanialArab/SQL/Complete SQL Mastery/SQL_Points.md

                         SELECT MAX(salary)
                         FROM Employee)

-takeway:
+takeaway:
-If there is no record return null:

-When I have this condition it is better to go with MAX() because it returns null in case of not having found max!
+If there is a condition of "return no null when no record ", it is better to go with MAX() because it returns null in case of not having found max!